Social media tips for authors and editors

 Facebook can be a very effective tool for creating an online profile, locating others with mutual interests, and communicating with potential readers.

 Populate your Facebook page with your research activities and links to research you find interesting, your publications on springer.com and SpringerLink, conferences you will be attending, etc.

 When posting about your book, always link to its homepage.
-The URL will be http://link.springer.com/book/10.1007/eBookISBN (be sure to include the ISBN without hyphens)
+The URL will be https://link.springer.com/book/10.1007/eBookISBN (be sure to include the ISBN without hyphens)

 You have two options for using Facebook depending on your level of comfort.